-- Once Google shows you your business listing snippet on the right of the search results, click the button Write Review
+- Google will list your business snippet on the right side of the search results

-Make sure your URL is shorter with bit.ly so you can easily send it to your clients
+That’s it.
+Make sure your URL is shorter with bit.ly so you can easily send it to your clients.

 Here is ours – http://bit.ly/ESGoogleReviews .
 Feel free to give us a Google Review 🙂